 There are rows of raised light blue scutes along the animals back, and there is plenty of detail on the head (teeth, eyes, a lovely long pink tongue!).
 In contrast, the tail and hind limbs have no paint at all and appear as if they were stuck on as an afterthought.
 This seems to be common amongst Chap Mei figures.
 The figure is a substantial size at 26cm long.

 The jaws have a snapping action, activated by a button on the back.
 The figure is rather cartoony but as cartoon pliosaurs go, it is pretty accurate.
-So where do you get it?
-I found mine in a local Tesco, and I spotted it in the UK in the ELC.
-So far I have failed to find it on the web – as soon as I do, I will link to it from here.
+So, where do you get it?
+I found mine in a local Tesco, and also spotted it in the UK in the ELC.
+So far I have failed to find it on the web.
+As soon as I do, I will link to it from here.
 If anybody can help, please let me know…

 Overall, a nice figure, but with a number of typical Chap Mei caveats.